Eagle-Eye-Solutions/integration-commerce-tools/README.md

 * Voucher codes
 * Loyalty points
 * Settling of the transaction
+* Enriched baskets cleanup

 ## Overview

-This repository provides a single Node JS application that can be deployed as an Extension module or a Subscription module.
+This repository provides a single Node JS application that contains three modules: the Extension module, the Subscription module and the Job module.

 ![alt text](integration/docs/images/ee-ct-integration-components.png "Integration components")

-* The Extension module is triggered on cart updates and adds to the cart promotions and loyalty points
+* The Extension module is triggered on cart updates and adds to the cart promotions and loyalty points.
-* The Subscription module is triggered when the order is updated and handles the settling of the transaction in Eagle Eye
+* The Subscription module is triggered when the order is updated and handles the settling of the transaction in Eagle Eye.
+* The Job module is triggered by a cron job and handles the removal of old Eagle Eye enriched baskets from commercetools custom objects.

 ## Plugin Installation